surifirstpin/biplus_documentation/docs/How to Create a Report.md

   You can limit the rows extracted to 100, 500, 1000, 5000, etc selecting the limit value to your desired number from drop down list.

-![
-]

 ## Pivot table

 Multiple dimensions in the report data are often easier to look at, when you pivot one of the dimensions horizontally and display group based data for the field to which pivot is applied.
-Each value in the dimension will become a column in your report data by making your information more clear to consume visually, and reduces the need to scroll down to find data.

 To **Pivot** a dimension click on pivot for dimension before or after running the query, you can add more pivots to other dimension but make sure you have at least one un-pivoted dimension and a measure value.